-Yeah imagine your very own spa pool to keep your warm and make your friends jealous.
+Yeah, imagine your very own spa pool to keep you warm and make your friends jealous.

 You’ll feel so relaxed and sleep soundly after you’ve had one – there is scientific evidence to back this up.
 According to a study published by the journal Sleep, a 15-minute soak around 90 minutes before bedtime can help you to get a better night’s sleep.